Child Trust Fund

 - Cheque

-To pay into a Child Trust Fund, please Make a Payment through the secure portal.
+To pay into a Child Trust Fund, please make a payment on our CTF top up page.

 Important:

-The Unity Mutual Child Trust Fund account is used to buy “units” of investment in the Unity Mutual Equity Fund.
+The Unity Mutual Child Trust Fund account is used to buy “units” of investment in an Equity Fund.
 The price for these units is set every week, and this is also when we will update your policy value.

 This fund tracks how well the UK stock market is doing and includes over 600 UK companies.
 Investing in so many companies lowers the risk because if one company isn’t doing well, others help balance it out.

-Before 18 - It is not possible to withdraw money from a Child Trust Fund before the account holder turns 18, unless there are exceptional circumstances, such as terminal illness or death (see Q8).
-However, Child Trust Funds can be transferred into a Junior ISA (see Q3).
+Before 18 - It is not possible to withdraw money from a Child Trust Fund before the account holder turns 18, unless there are exceptional circumstances, such as terminal illness or death (see 'What happens to a Child Trust Fund if my child passes away or becomes terminally ill?').
+However, Child Trust Funds can be transferred into a Junior ISA (see 'Can I transfer a Child Trust Fund?').

 Turned 18 - The Child Trust Fund will mature on the date of the child’s (“account holder”) 18th birthday, when they can decide what they wish to do with the money.
 All money paid into the account belongs to the child, and Unity Mutual can only accept their decision as the account holder, regardless of whether a parent has been the Registered Contact on the account since birth.